NEhlen/infinite-wiki/README.md

 **Important**: You must provide your own API key.
 - **Budgeting Tip**: Providers like OpenAI and xAI allow you to set **prepaid budgets** or usage limits.
 We highly recommend setting a small limit (e.g., $5-10) when starting out to prevent accidental overspending while generating large worlds.
-From experience, you should expect to pay around $1-2 per 10 articles generated.
+From experience, you should expect to pay around $1-2 per 10 articles generated (if you use grok-4-1-fast-reasoning).

 ## Prerequisites